 These are a stereographer’s guidelines to set convergence with Stereovision’s reticule.

 When doing Digital 3D Imaging in 1998, we calibrated these for calculations on computer.

 During the days of film cinematography, these settings were the only guides to prevent an eyestrain.
 But today, live monitoring with Digital 3D has made life easier.

 1982. revised 1985

-This author (myself, Jijo) started his understanding of 3D imaging with optical physics textbooks during school and college days.
-On topics such as beamsplitters, polarisation of light, etc. Then came the anaglyphic (red & cyan) comic books, viewmasters, library books and magazine articles on 3D films.
+This author (myself, Jijo) started understanding 3D imaging with my optical physics textbooks during school and college days.
+That was on topics such as beamsplitters, polarisation of light, etc. Then came the anaglyphic (red & cyan) comic books, viewmasters, library books and magazine articles on 3D films.

 At Burbank CA. in 1983, from Chris Condon and John Rupkalvis, along with Tom Easaw - Line Producer for My Dear Kuttichathan, I learned the science behind stereoscopy.
 Chris and John took us through their Stereovision 3D Manual and explained to us chapters from Lenny Lipton’s authoritative work Foundations of Stereoscopic Cinema.